yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu, Ph.D. (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
-I am affliated with Institute of Software Chinese Academy of Sciences.
+I obtained my doctoral degree in computer science from New Jersey Institute of Technology.
+Currenlty, I am affliated with Institute of Software Chinese Academy of Sciences.

 Research Interests